 Linux is all about directories.
-But how can we create directories in simple or complex way?
-How can we create directories in multi level at a single shot command?
-We will look examples of
+But how can we create directories in a simple or complex way?
+How can we create directories in multi-level at a single shot command?
+We will look at examples of

 mkdir command in this post.

 mkdir [OPTION]...
 DIRECTORY...

 - `OPTION` is used to enable/disable mkdir command features like recursive etc.

 - `DIRECTORY` is the name or path of directory we want to create.

 mkdir and directory name.
 In this example, we will create a directory named

 While creating a directory it can be set directory permission or mode with -m parameter.

 $ mkdir -m=777 test2

 Here we set user, group and others permissions and make this all can make read, write, execute which is secure this directory 😉